 You could also take a quick $12.00 Vancouver taxi ride from downtown.

-Unfortunately, the park is not well serviced by any of the Skytrain lines.
-However, the #19 bus is a great way to get to the there.
+Unfortunately, Stanley Park is not well serviced by any of the Skytrain lines.

 This is our recommended Vancouver method of transport for those staying at or near the downtown core, Canada Place, Chinatown, Commercial Drive-Broadway Skytrain station, Kingsway, or Metrotown.